3:16 game: Game summary

 The line for the game called the Broncos an 8-point underdog.
 In the first quarter, Shaun Suisham kicked field goals of 45 and 38 yards.
 The score at the conclusion of the first quarter was Steelers 6, Broncos 0.
 In the second quarter the Broncos scored 20 points: on an Eddie Royal 30-yard pass, a Tim Tebow 8-yard run, two Matt Prater extra points and two field goals (20 and 28 yards).
 In the third quarter the Steelers scored seven points on a Mike Wallace one-yard run and a Shaun Suisham extra point.
 In the fourth quarter the Broncos scored once on a Matt Prater 35-yard field goal.
 The Steelers scored three times: a Shaun Suisham 37-yard Field goal, a Jerricho Cotchery 31-yard touchdown pass and a Shaun Suisham extra point.
 At the conclusion of regulation time the score was 23 to 23.
 In overtime, on the first play after the kickoff, Demaryius Thomas scored on an 80-yard touchdown pass.
 The final score was Broncos 29, Steelers 23.
-Demaryius Thomas was born on Christmas Day.
+Demaryius Thomas was born on 3:16.